enricforn/enricforn.github.io/_posts/2015-02-23-access-workItemstore-tfs.md

    at Microsoft.TeamFoundation.Client.TfsConnection.GetService(Type serviceType)
    at Microsoft.TeamFoundation.Client.TfsConnection.GetService[T]()

-In this case I monitor the process with [FileMon](https://technet.microsoft.com/en-us/sysinternals/bb896645) and the process ends with ana ccess denied to folder   C:\ProgramData\Microsoft Team Foundation\4.0\Cache
+In this case I monitor the process with [FileMon](https://technet.microsoft.com/en-us/sysinternals/bb896645) and the process ends with an access denied to folder   C:\ProgramData\Microsoft Team Foundation\4.0\Cache

-Once I gave write permissions to C:\ProgramData\Microsoft Team Foundation\4.0\Cache application run properly.
+Once I gave write permissions to C:\ProgramData\Microsoft Team Foundation\4.0\Cache the application runs properly.

-You can find this error when you install an application which access to TFS outside of a data tier and without Visual Studio installed.
+You can find this errors when you install it to a server which is not TFS data tier and without Visual Studio installed either.

 Sample code can be found at [Github](https://github.com/enricforn/sampleapplications/tree/master/c%23/TFSUserStoriesConsole).